The Cube (film): Plot

-An unnamed man, simply called "The Man in the Cube", is trapped in a cube-like white room as he asks if anyone can hear him.
-A stool is brought in by a maintenance man named Arnie who discovers it covered in strawberry jam as he wipes it down.
-After Arnie leaves, the Man tries to find the door.
-He encounters a variety of people come through various hidden doors in which each one claim that he can get out through his own door.
+An unnamed man, simply called "The Man in the Cube", is trapped in a cube-like white room.
+A stool is brought in by a maintenance man named Arnie.
+After Arnie leaves, the Man tries to find the door, and encounters a variety of people who come through various hidden doors, while each one claims that he can get out through his own door.

-His first visitor is a woman named Margaret who claims that the man is her husband Ted as she appears with parents are also present.
+His first visitor is a woman named Margaret, who claims that the man is her husband Ted and appears with her parents.
 Her door closes on the Man before she can get him out.

 The Man then meets Mr. Thomas, the manager of this entire establishment.
-When asked about the Cube, Mr. Thomas states that he has asked himself that question many times where it is too good to be true.
-Mr. Thomas shows the Man the Call Button that he should push if he ever needs anything.
-Mr. Thomas then works to deny the fact that there are other Cubes like this while stating that while some people are quite content and stay in the Cube, others would wish to leave.
+When asked about the Cube, Mr. Thomas states that he has asked himself that question many times, then shows the Man the call button that he should push if he ever needs anything.
 As Mr. Thomas leaves, he tells the Man that he must find his own door.

 Arnie returns again where he gives the Man a telephone and states that he can get him anything he wants.
-Arnie exclaims that the only trouble with this establishment is that there is no organization and The Man wouldn't believe the weirdos that run it.
-He also talks about the four tons of chocolate rabbits while mentioning that he's been working here for 14 years where there hasn't been a request for chocolate rabbits.
 As Arnie goes outside to call the Man to see if the telephone is working, the Man sees a brief opening until the telephone rings and Mr. Thomas briefly appears to give the receiver to him before leaving.
 The Man answers it and Arnie tells him that the telephone is in business.
 The Man discovers that his telephone only calls up Arnie.
-When the Man throws it towards the wall, Arnie opens it as it flies through as Arnie rewards his accuracy by giving him a chocolate rabbit.
+When the Man throws it towards the wall, Arnie opens it as it flies through.